TIBHannover/oer-github-tutorial/tutorial.md

 ### Git

-> This section only gives a short overview of Git.
+> This section only gives a brief overview of Git.
 > If you want to learn more about it, check out the free online [Pro Git](https://git-scm.com/book/en/v2) textbook.

 <section>